gaperton/Type-R/README.md

 - model `change:attr` events are not bubbled up by collection by default.
 Manual `bubbleEvents` spec is required.
 Performance reasons.
 - Collection doesn't have `_addReference` and `_removeReference` callbacks.
 Impossible to implement efficiently.
 Use 'add' and 'remove' events instead.
 - Collection's `add` options is not supported.
 Period.
+- Collection doesn't set options.at options when firing `add` event.
+No way, dude.